spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202106.0/marketplace-product-offer/index.md

 ## Installation

-For installing the feature please follow:  [Marketplace product offer feature integration guide](/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-product-offer-feature-integration.html)
+To install the Marketplace product offer feature, follow [Marketplace product offer feature integration guide](/docs/marketplace/dev/feature-integration-guides/{{ page.version }}/marketplace-product-offer-feature-integration.html).

 ## Overview

-A product offer is a variation of a product concrete with its own specific price (and volume prices) and stock, it can be “owned” by any entity in Spryker, yet in a B2B/B2C marketplace it is owned by a merchant.
+In Spryker, a product offer is a variation of a concrete product with its own specific price (and volume price) and stock.
+It can be “owned” by any entity, however, in a B2C/B2B marketplace, it is owned by a [merchant](/docs/marketplace/dev/feature-walkthroughs/{{ page.version }}/marketplace-merchant/marketplace-merchant.html).

-It has its own validity dates and its own availability calculation based on its reservations.
+The marketplace product offer has its own validity dates and its own availability calculation based on its reservations.

-Offer products re-use and extend concrete product feature, all product related data is stored and processed as concrete products.
+Offer products re-use and extend concrete product features.
+All product-related data is stored and processed as concrete products.
 All offer-related data is stored in a separate entity and linked to a concrete product.

 The feature contains both merchant product offer and product offer concepts.